 - Normally laparoscopic, reducing recovery time

-- Removes gland that secretes Ghrelin, hunger hormone
+- Removes the part that secretes Ghrelin, also considered the hunger hormone

 - No foreign bodies (bands, tubes etc) permanently inside body